UTEP-CS-1/website/staging_labs/11/spec.md

 ### 4) Modifying Car Attributes
 For one of the `Car` objects you created:
-- Use the private setter methods to change at least two attributes.
+- Use the public setter methods to change at least two attributes.
 - Display the updated information.

 ### 5) User-Input Car Creation